AI-estimated baseline profile. Be the first to log a session!

 Where does Jinggu Aged "Zi Cha" Purple Loose Leaf Ripe Pu-erh Tea come from?

-This dark is grown in Yunnan, China and is made from the Zi Ya cultivar.
-This particular batch comes from the Spring 2011 harvest.
+Grown in Yunnan, China from the Zi Ya cultivar.
+This batch is from the Spring 2011 harvest.

 How much does Jinggu Aged "Zi Cha" Purple Loose Leaf Ripe Pu-erh Tea cost?